huggingface/blog/modernbert.md

 ![][modernbert_efficiency_table]

-The first thing you might notice is that we’re analysing the efficiency on an affordable consumer GPU, rather than the latest unobtainable hyped hardware. **ModernBERT is focused on, first and foremost, practicality, not hype.**
+The first thing you might notice is that we’re analysing the efficiency on an affordable consumer GPU, rather than the latest unobtainable hyped hardware. **First and foremost, ModernBERT is focused on practicality, not hype.**

 As part of this focus, it also means we’ve made sure ModernBERT works well for real-world applications, rather than just benchmarks.
 Models of this kind are normally tested on just the one exact size they’re best at – their maximum context length.
 That’s what the “fixed” column in the table shows.
 But input sizes vary in the real world, so that’s the performance we worked hard to optimise – the “variable” column.
 As you can see, for variable length inputs, ModernBERT is much faster than all other models.